 Minimalism.
-What does that actually mean?
-More and more frequently, one reads in headlines and in social media that renounce has been as hip as never before, that a lot less is more and that minimalism brings more time, money and calmness.
+What does it actually mean?
+With increasing frequency, one reads in headlines and on social media platforms that less is more and that a minimalist lifestyle brings more time, money and inner peace.

 When the Boundaries Between „Necessity“ and „Desire“ Become Blurred

 Certainly you are familiar with this situation: You’re going to a supermarket to buy two or maybe three things that you have noted down before on a buying list.
 Though, shortly after you entered the supermarket, a bazillion things come into your mind that you might need.
-Or at least that’s what you persuade yourself.
-When you stand at the checkout point, there is everything in your shopping cart – except for that what you really need.
-You feel overwhelmed and stressed, but you persuade yourself that it’s all right.
-The next time, you’ll just buy less.
+Standing at the checkout point, there is everything in your shopping cart – except for the things you really need.
+You feel overwhelmed and stressed, but you tell yourself that it’s all right.
+Next time, you’ll just buy less.

 These are typical everyday moments where the boundaries between „I really need something“ and „I feel like buying something“ become blurred.

 In a buying frenzy, it’s easy to lose control.
-We buy a new sweater which looks, except for some details, exactly the same as our old one and persuade ourselves that we’ll put some money back next month or will work overtime.
+We buy a new sweater which looks nearly the same as our old one.
+We’re starting to persuade ourselves that we’ll put some money back next month or will work overtime.
 We get rid of some bills, but the bad conscience stays.
 While our wardrobe is bursting at the seams, our purse is yawningly empty.
 And we know that our purchased luck is not long-lasting.
 It doesn’t feel all right as well.

 Will Rogers once said: